neonichu/SwiftMapper/README.md

 Validation
 ------------

-We can validate the fields while mapping - if the condition is not satisfied, the value will be set to nil.
+We can validate the fields while mapping.

+If the condition is not satisfied and we're mapping at optional property, the value will be set to nil.

+If the condition is not satisfied and we're mapping at non-optional property, the value will not be changed at all.

 ```
 mapper.map { (field, user) in
     field.min(18).max(200)["age"] => user.age
 }
 ```

-For now, very limited validation is supported - only min and max for optional Int fields.
+For now, very limited validation is supported - only min and max for Int properties.

 What do we support?